 Montreal en Lumière brightens up winter nights

-This festival features gourmet dining events, free children’s activities, and 120 shows featuring music, dance, circus arts and theatre artists.
+This festival features gourmet dining events, free children’s activities, and more than 100 shows featuring music, dance, circus arts and theatre artists.

 Photo credit: Benoit Rousseau

-During this festival, Place des Festivals in the Quartier des Spectacles is transformed into a free, outdoor winter playground with super slides, a zip line, music and circus shows, illuminated artwork, and children’s activities.
+During this festival, Place des Festivals in the Quartier des Spectacles is transformed into a free, outdoor winter playground with super slides, a Ferris wheel, a zip-line, music and circus shows, illuminated artwork, and children’s activities.

 Another highlight of the festival is Nuit Blanche, with more than 200 (mostly free) activities — including some specifically for kids — linked by a free shuttle service.

 While there are many events more suited to foodies who can leave the kids at home, there are also some great opportunities for kids to explore new flavours.
 For example, from Feb.
 21-23, kids can taste free samples from Quebec’s finest cheese makers at the Festival of our Cheeses at the Complexe Desjardins’ Grande-Place.
 Admission is free.

 And on Feb.
 23 and 24 at 4:30 p.m., chefs Hind Kaddouri and Maxime Richard will lead guests in a latte art workshop at the Salle Gourmande on Ste.
 Catherine St. W.

 Complete programming information for the outdoor site will be released on Feb.
 7. Nuit Blanche activity details will be released in mid-February.